mortenl-dev/StoxeBot/README.md

 ![screenshot](./Screenshot1.png)

-In case you click on the emoji at the bottom, you will be registered as a user in the database and the stock will be added to your user ID as a bookmark.
+In case you click on the emoji at the bottom, you will be registered as a user in the database (if you haven't already been) and the stock will be added to your user ID as a bookmark.

 You can now use the keyword 'BOOKMARKS' to display all the saved stocks on your account at once:
 ```bash
 @Stoxe BOOKMARKS
 ```

  ## Roadmap

+- [x] Enable API fetches for any stock
+- [x] Add exception handling
+- [x] Create database
+- [x] Enable bookmarking
+- [ ] Add more parameters
+- [ ] Allow users to insert monetary value & calculate theoretical profit/loss over time

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## License